filpatterson/serviceProject_currency/README.md

 * http://www.floatrates.com

-Service is using actor multithreading system for getting information and writing it to MongoDB, and standard Java http multithreading server.
+Service is using actor multithreading system for getting information and writing it to MongoDB, and standard Java http multithreading server with thread pool.

 ### Taking information from exchange rate sources